Top 10 GORUCK Equipment

 Good thing is you can use these work gloves later for shooting or just working around the backyard.

-I have a pair of Mechanix gloves and use them every week.
+I have a pair of Mechanix gloves and use them every week for riding my bike to working around the house.

 #8 RUNNING SHOES